x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

     ![](screenshots/priv-route.png)

-And finally, This lead to commnad injection by creating jwt token with admin's username from `/log` endpoint.
+And finally, This lead to command injection by creating jwt token with admin's username from `/log` endpoint.

 ![](screenshots/command-injection.png)